Working Memory: A teacher's guide

 When we learn something new, our brains store it temporarily in our working memory.
 We use this temporary storage to keep track of the information until we've learned it well enough to retain it permanently in long-term memory.

 Executive functions, such as working memory, play a crucial role in our ability to learn and process information.
-They are responsible for our ability to plan, organize, and carry out tasks.
+They are responsible for our ability to plan, organise, and carry out tasks.
 Working memory, in particular, allows us to hold information in our minds while we work on other tasks.

 It is also important for decision-making, problem-solving, and critical thinking.
 By improving our executive functions, we can enhance our cognitive abilities and improve our overall performance in work and daily life.